earthly/website/blog/_posts/2023-04-09-python-data-classes.md

 print(julia)
 ~~~

-If you now try to update the `gpa` field, you'll run into a `FrozenInstanceError` exception:
+If you now try to update the `gpa` field as shown, you'll run into a `FrozenInstanceError` exception:

 ~~~{ caption="Output"}
 Traceback (most recent call last):